894.1K

 Sign up for the Free Energy Balance Mini-Course here: https://jayfeldmanwellness.com/energy

-Click here to check out the show notes: https://jayfeldmanwellness.com/ep-66-the-role-of-cortisol-and-the-harmful-effects-of-fasting-in-fatty-liver-nafld-part-4/
+Click here to check out the show notes: https://www.jayfeldmanwellness.com/ep-82-maximizing-fitness-and-athletic-performance-from-the-bioenergetic-view-fitness-vs-health-part-3/

 Timestamps: